Hero MotoCorp Ltd

 AI Analysis — Bull vs Bear

-- Debtor days improved from 24.5 to 18.0 days, reflecting better receivables management and stronger channel position
+- Debtor days improved from 24.5 to 18.0 days, signalling better working capital management

 This is AI-generated analysis, not financial advice.
 Do your own due diligence.